-School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+The Learning Trust is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-School includes the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
-Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
+Our schools include the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
+Students will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.